llayman/hist/README.md

 A small Python script that generates bar plots from Canvas Gradebook exports.
+The user chooses a CSV file in the current directory, then selects a column to plot.
+The plot is displayed and saved to a PNG file.

 # PyCharm Setup